kleene-project/docs/contribute/checklist.md

 This helps ‘scanners’ find the information they need quickly and easily.

-For more information, see the [formtatting](style/formatting.md#headings-and-subheadings) page, or see the [components](components/lists.md) for examples.
+See the [components](components/lists.md) for examples.

 ##### Started the title of your page with a verb

 For example, 'Install Docker Desktop'.

-##### Checked that the left-hand table of contents title in docs.docker.com, matches the title displayed on the page
+##### Checked that the left-hand table of contents title in kleene.dev, matches the title displayed on the page

 ##### Checked for broken links and images

 Use relative links to link to other pages or images within the GitHub repository.

-For more information, see the [formatting](style/formatting.md#links) page, or see the [components](components/links.md) for examples.
+For more information, see Docker's [formatting](https://docs.docker.com/contribute/style/formatting/#links) page, or see the [components](/contribute/components/links/) for examples.

 ##### Checked that any redirects you may have added, work